 Forestvale Design Centre Bruny Island is situated on 100 acres of beautiful covenanted forest and grazing land.
 Our property has an abundance of wildlife and is a bird watchers paradise.
 Enjoy our walking trails and the spectacular lookout with views over the d’entrecasteaux Channel to the Hartz Mountains and the mouth of the Huon River.
 The 220m2 Gallery features an eclectic range of Tasmanian paintings, prints, fine woodworking, sculpture, furniture and photography.
 We ship worldwide.
 The Bumper Bar Cafe serves fresh delicious light lunches from local produce, our vegetable garden and blueberries and fruit from our orchard.
 Our large muffins are seriously delicious.
 We also serve hot melt sandwiches, soups, Blueberry desserts and fresh ground plunger coffee.
 There is a large outdoor deck for fine weather and a cozy wood fire in the cafe.
 We are a working Centre and offer a number of wood working, kayak and Canadian style timber and canvas canoe courses that may just present the hands on challenge and interest that you have been looking for.
 The courses suit all levels of experience with small class sizes offering personalized attention.

-Frank's Cider Bar and Cafe, is located in the historic, town of Franklin, just 40 minutes south of Hobart in the beautiful Huon Valley.
+Frank's Cider House and Cafe, is located in the historic, town of Franklin, just 40 minutes south of Hobart in the beautiful Huon Valley.
 The former St John's Church Hall is now a cosy cafe and the cellar door of Frank's Cider.
 Free tastings of Frank's multi award winning ciders, complement the local gourmet menu on offer.
 Prepare to feast on seasonal delicacies such as smoked salmon from the pristine Huon River, and fresh Tasmanian scallops.
 Seasonal fruits are the focus of the dessert menu, with cider featured in many dishes such as Frank's famous apple cider scones.
 Frank was the third of six generations of the Clark Family, who have tended "Woodside Orchard" since the 1830s.
 Discover this history as you wander through the incorporated Jane Franklin Memorial Museum, while sipping a sparkling cider.
-You may then take a stroll along the banks of the Huon River after your delicious lunch.
+After a delicious lunch and visit to the museum, take a stroll along the banks of the Huon River.
 Takeaway cider sales and great coffee are also available.

 Franklin River Rafting